The Generation Effect: Why Creating Information Beats Reading It

 The generation effect has been demonstrated across the lifespan, from young children to older adults.

 Younger children benefit from generation but may need more scaffolding.
 Simple completion tasks, paired generation activities, and verbal rather than written generation work well.
-Games that require generating answers rather than selecting from options leverage the effect playfully.
+Games that require generating answers rather than selecting from options use the effect playfully.

 Adolescents can engage in more complex generation tasks including extended explanations, problem creation, and metacognitive reflection on their generation performance.
 The self-testing applications of generation become increasingly relevant as students prepare for examinations.